cherry-embedded/CherryUSB/port/xhci/README.md

 ---------------------------------------------

 - This XHCI driver functionality is provided as a static library and is only available for Phytium series CPU platforms.

+  - - `libxhci_a64.a` : Driver library for AARCH64
+  - - `libxhci_a32_hardfp.a` : Driver library for AARCH32, using hard floating point
+  - - `libxhci_a32_softfp.a` : Driver library for AARCH32, using soft floating point

-To obtain the source code, please contact `opensource_embedded@phytium.com.cn`.
-For porting to non-Phytium CPU platforms, please contact `opensource_embedded@phytium.com.cn` in advance for permission.
+- To obtain the source code, please contact `opensource_embedded@phytium.com.cn`.
+- For porting to non-Phytium CPU platforms, shall contact `opensource_embedded@phytium.com.cn` in advance for permission.